rtjohnson12/lingq-importer/README.md

 python run.py -n 50 channel1 channel2 channel3
 ```

-Replace <YOUTUBE_VIDEO_URL> with the URL of the YouTube video you want to import.
+The channel names come the channel url.
+For https://www.youtube.com/@CasoCerrado, you would use `CasoCerrado`.

 ## Contributing